laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

-The base Eloquent model class now defines a `casts` method in order to support the definition of attribute casts.
+The base Eloquent model class now defines a `casts` method to support the definition of attribute casts.
 If one of your application's models is defining a `casts` relationship, it may conflict with the `casts` method now present on the base Eloquent model class.

 <a name="modifying-columns"></a>
 #### Modifying Columns